Exxon tops earnings estimates as oil prices, chemicals drive rebound

 The Irving, Texas-based company last year cut $8 billion from operating expenses and vowed to reduce operational spending by another $3 billion by 2023.

-Exxon shares, which have climbed 35% since January, were down 1% to $58.31 in premarket trading.
+Exxon shares, which have climbed 35% since January, were down a fraction to $58.53 in morning trading.

 Exxon covered its spending and dividend with cash flow for the first time since the third quarter of 2018.